Ambystomatidae

 While originally the genus Dicamptodon and Rhyacotriton were under the family Ambystomatidae, these are now separated into their own families, leaving the genus Ambystoma as the only existing genus of the Ambystomatidae.

 There are roughly 30 species of Ambystoma, most of which complete metamorphosis, and are strictly terrestrial and fossorial, which gave them the nickname of mole salamanders.
 However, some species like the Axolotl (Ambystoma Mexicanum) are obligatory neotenic, never completing metamorphosis and remaining in water their whole live.
-Other species instead, like the Ambystoma Tigrinum, are facoltative neotenic, with neotenic and metamorphosed specimen living together in the same population.
+Other species instead, like the Ambystoma Tigrinum, are facultative neotenic, with neotenic and metamorphosed specimen living together in the same population.

 The Ambystoma are endemic of North America, from Alaska to Mexico.
 These salamanders have robust bodies, with thick limbs and tails.
 They are medium to large sized, reaching the 30 cm in length.